Co-Investigators

 Visiting Professor @ Universidad de Sevilla (Spain), Facultad de Farmacia.

-Responsible for Erasmus agreements: University of Ankara, Turkey.
+Responsible for Erasmus agreements:

 +39 011 6707181

 Synopsis.
-Dr. Stefano Sainas has a background in medicinal chemistry specializing in the discovery and development of new small molecules with potential therapeutic applications.
+Prof. Stefano Sainas has a background in medicinal chemistry specializing in the discovery and development of new small molecules with potential therapeutic applications.
 His extensive research includes the design, synthesis, characterization and identification of biological applications as well as the pharmacokinetic and toxicological evaluation of new compounds.
 One focus of his work is the investigation of acidic hydroxylated pentatomic heterocyclic systems and the exploration of their bioisosteric properties in relation to carboxylic and other acidic functions.
 This innovative approach has been pivotal in the modulation and optimization of several lead compounds and, in particular, has contributed to the discovery of new anticancer and antiviral agents.
-Dr. Sainas’ work not only advances the understanding of chemical biology, but also paves the way for the development of more effective and safer therapeutic agents.
+Prof. Sainas’ work not only advances the understanding of chemical biology but also paves the way for the development of more effective and safer therapeutic agents.

 Education and positions.
-Dr. Stefano Sainas obtained his Master's degree in Pharmaceutical Chemistry and Technology at University of Turin in 2013.
+Prof. Stefano Sainas obtained his Master's degree in Pharmaceutical Chemistry and Technology at University of Turin in 2013.
 After 6 months, he started the PhD program in Pharmaceutical and Biomolecular Sciences at University of Turin (3 years).
 He was involved in a project to develop potent human dihydroorotate dehydrogenase inhibitors.
 In 2017 he started working as a post-doc in the MedSynth group.

-Spin-off: Since 2020, Dr Stefano Sainas is member of the start-up Drug Discovery and Clinic (DDC).
+Spin-off: Since 2020, Prof. Stefano Sainas is member of the start-up Drug Discovery and Clinic s.r.l.
+(DDC).
 DDC is a UniTo spin-off with the mission of developing new inhibitors of DHODH through the preclinical studies until the clinical trial for acute myeloid leukemia.
 DDC s.r.l. own the properties of two patents associated to the use of DHODH inhibitors as antitumoral and antiviral agents.

 Teaching: